First step to applying for financial aid begins with completing the FAFSA!

 We will award financial aid on a first-come, most-in-need basis; therefore, it is important to meet the suggested FAFSA submission deadlines to be considered as an early applicant.

 Listed below are the suggested FAFSA application submission dates and time period and tax year for upcoming FAFSA applications for students starting an academic year in the Fall term.
-If the student starts the academic year during the Spring term we recommend they complete the FAFSA by September, proceeding the spring term.
+If the student starts the academic year during the Spring semester, we recommend they complete the FAFSA by the September preceding the spring semester.

 Which Year’s Income and Tax Information Is Required

 Late applicants may still be eligible for a Federal Pell Grant and/or a Federal Direct Loan, but limited need-based funds may not be available for late applicants.